(727) 808-8602

 Will my engine still get enough internal splash lubrication?

 Yes.
 The rod and main bearing journals are constantly spraying large amounts of oil in all directions when the engine is operating.
 Much of this oil lands directly on the cylinder walls and other internal components which depend on splash lubrication.
 The scraper removes oil directly only from portions of the surface of the crankshaft and the rod big ends, neither of which depend upon lubrication of any sort.
 These components, as well as the pistons, do depend upon a flow of oil to cool them.
-By constantly removing oil that has contacted these hot surfaces and allowing fresh oil to re-wet and cool them the thermal efficiency of the engine is enhanced.
+By constantly removing oil that has contacted these hot surfaces and allowing fresh oil to re-wet and cool them the thermal efficiency of the motor is enhanced.
 Hopefully, too, the user is reassured by over four decades of the successful and dependable use of scrapers in OEM stock engines as well as competition engines of all sorts.

 Many enthusiasts remember splash lubricated engines where the big ends of the rods dipped directly into the sump reservoir for lubrication.
-This is essentially pre-WWII technology and does not apply to modern engines with positive pressure bearing lubrication from an oil pump.
+This is essentially pre-WWII technology and does not apply to modern motors with positive pressure bearing lubrication from an oil pump.

 Can the retroactive application of this technology help solve longstanding problems with certain engines?